 Assistance Publique Hôpitaux de Paris – APHP

-The AP-HP is a major partner of Université de Paris since half of the hospitals in Paris will be affiliated to it.
+The AP-HP is a major partner of Université Paris Cité since half of the hospitals in Paris will be affiliated to it.
 The AP-HP is a university hospital center, a major player in clinical research in France and Europe, recognized worldwide.
 Its 39 hospitals receive 10 million patients each year: in consultations, in emergencies, during scheduled hospitalizations or in hospitalization at home.
 It provides a public health service for all, 24 hours a day, and is both a duty and a source of pride for the company.
 The AP-HP is the leading employer in the Paris Region: 95,000 people – doctors, researchers, paramedics, administrative staff and workers – work there.

 The Commissariat à l’énergie atomique et aux énergies alternatives (CEA) is a public scientific, technical and industrial research organisation (EPIC).
 A major player in research, development and innovation, the CEA is active in four areas: defence and security, low-carbon energies (nuclear and renewable), technological research for industry and fundamental research (material sciences and life sciences).
 Building on its recognised expertise, the CEA participates in setting up collaborative projects with numerous academic and industrial partners.